cap-js-community/tree-sitter-cds/docs/neovim-support.md

 Also run `:checkhealth lazy` and `:checkhealth nvim-treesitter` to ensure that everything is installed and configured correctly.

+## Update

+When you update tree-sitter-cds via `:TSUpdate cds`, you will also have to install/update the queries again.
+See [setup](#setup) above.

+Run `:checkhealth` to ensure that everything works as intended.

+Note that the grammar (and queries) may change drastically until v1 is reached.

 [ftdetect]: https://neovim.io/doc/user/filetype.html
 [nvim-install]: https://github.com/neovim/neovim/wiki/Installing-Neovim